-How to Work From Home as a Teacher: Working for VIPKID
+How to Work From Home as a Teacher through VIPKid

 Some things that sound too good to be true, really are.
 That's what I thought when I first heard about VIPKID.
 There was no way that this company could be paying upwards of $22 dollars an hour for teachers to work with students in China, teaching them how to speak and read English.